KISS my A....

 That’s it.
 No skills engine required.
 No intent-recognition layer.
 Just a sentence that puts the right information in front of the agent at the right time.

 I need full control of my context window.
 Every MCP, every skill, every extension is something that competes for space in that window and introduces decisions I did not make.
 When I tell the agent exactly what to read, use, and apply, there is no ambiguity.
 There is no routing logic to second-guess.
-The agent gets precisely the context it needs, nothing else.
+The agent gets precisely the context it needs.

-Instead of relying on a complex vector database integration or an MCP to fetch documentation, rely on the simplest and most robust technology available: plain text.
+Instead of relying on a complex vector database integration or MCP servers to fetch documentation, rely on the simplest and most robust technology available: plain text.

 The only durable control surface is the context window